"Hola! I'm Amaya from the famous city of Salamanca!

 We’re a little different from other language schools.
 Our roots lie in the Spanish further education sector and here at Holborn our students have as much fun learning as we have teaching.
 That’s why our courses are so effective and why our students say our lessons are rewarding and so much fun.

-This is part one of 3 levels that form the A1 starting point to learning Spanish.
-It’s a 20 hour course over 10 weeks.
+This is part two of 3 levels that form the A1 starting point to learning Spanish.
+It’s a 20 hour course over 10 weeks aimed at students who have completed level 1.
 You will follow an established model of teaching through spoken and written activities, extra reading, tests, reviews, ideas, and games in pairs or groups.

 We use powerful learning tools such as presentations, images, videos and audio tapes that stimulate our lessons and encourage students to engage with each other in developing the four essential skills – reading, speaking, listening and writing.